Sonnet 276

 Soon poetry shall reign in common thought

-Into fragments of autistic delight.
+Into autistic fragments of delight.

 The novel is but now a bridge too far